-Carlisle United is committed to equality inclusion and anti-discrimination as part of The EFL's Code of Practice.
-We aim to achieve the EFL Code of Practice.
+Carlisle United is committed to equality inclusion and anti-discrimination consistent with the EFL's Code of Practice.

 Review

 We will implement regular audits, surveys or other initiatives designed to assess the level of participation from diverse groups of people in the Club, including employed roles, and will take account of the findings in developing measures to promote and enhance EDI in the Club This Policy will be kept up to date, particularly as the Club changes in nature and size and new requirements emerge.